quantum-compiler/atlas-artifact/README.md

 Atlas is built on [Quartz](https://github.com/quantum-compiler/quartz).
 To run the artifact, please create a Python environment for Quartz and copy the necessary circuits first.
 This needs to be done on both the single-core CPU and Perlmutter.
-The following parts will assume that these commands are executed:
+The following parts will assume that these commands are executed (please replace `YOUR_ACCOUNT` with your account name):

 ```shell
 # clone this repo